-If your inhaler doesn't look like this or work with a spacer, you should check with your doctor or nurse that it is OK for your child. www.asthma.org.uk have videos showing how to use your inhaler.
+If your inhaler doesn't look like the one in the photo above, or it doesn't seem to work with a spacer, you should check with your doctor or nurse that it is OK for your child.

+www.asthma.org.uk have videos showing how to use inhalers.